DEVELOPING DIFFERENTIATED T CELL THERAPIES FOR SOLID AND HEMATOLOGIC CANCERS

 TC-210 is our lead TRuC™-T cell program targeting mesothelin-expressing solid tumors including ovarian, pancreatic, lung, mesothelioma and cholangiocarcinoma.
 Mesothelin is a glycosylphosphatidylinositol (GPI) anchored surface protein that is overexpressed in a range of solid tumors, making it an attractive therapeutic target for our TRuC™ platform.
 Mesothelin overexpression has also been correlated with poorer prognosis in certain cancer types and plays a role in tumorigenesis.

-TC-210 TRuC™-T cells contain engineered T cell receptors that integrate to CD3 epsilon subunit fused with a humanized anti-mesothelin single domain antibody.
-Preclinical data conducted in mouse xenograft models demonstrated superior antitumor activity for TC-210 compared to CAR-T cells targeting the same antigen.
-Our scientists also showed that TC-210 can eradicate solid tumors and protect mice from a later tumor re-challenge, suggesting its persistence in solid tumors.
-Based on the superiority data in vivo, we have initiated IND-enabling studies for TC-210 and expect to enter clinical studies in 2018.
+TC-210 TRuC™-T cells contain engineered T cell receptors that integrate a CD3ε subunit fused with a humanized anti-mesothelin single domain antibody.
+Preclinical data conducted in mouse xenograft models demonstrated superior anti-tumor activity for TC-210 compared to CAR-T cells targeting the same antigen.
+Our scientists also showed that TC-210 can eradicate solid tumors and protect mice from a later tumor re-challenge for over 100 days due to its prolonged persistence.
+Based on the superiority data in vivo, we are conducting IND-enabling studies for TC-210, which is expected to enter the clinic in 2018.